mhkeller/wget-links/README.md

 ## Usage

-1. Create a text file with one URL per line.
-Save it as something short like `fun-links.txt`
+1. Create a text file with one URL per line and save it in the `in-urls/` folder with a short name like `fun-links.txt`
-2. To download every URL in that file, run `node index.js <filename>`.
-To run the example script we just created it would be `node index.js fun-links`
+2. To download every URL in a file, run `node index.js <filename>`.
+For example, to run it on the `fun-links.txt` file, you would do `node index.js fun-links`.

 This will download all of your files to `out/fun-links/`.